Carrie Adeline Barbour

 Carrie Adeline Barbour (October 1, 1861 – June 9, 1942) was an American paleontologist and educator.
 As an assistant curator of paleontology at the University of Nebraska State Museum and an Assistant Professor of Paleontology, Barbour was among the earliest women paleontologists in the United States.

-Biography

 Early life

-One of Adeline (Hinkley) and Samuel Williamson Barbour's five children, Carrie Adeline Barbour was born in Springfield, Indiana, on October 1, 1861, five years after her brother, Erwin H. Barbour.
+One of Adeline (Hinkley) and Samuel Williamson Barbour's five children, Carrie Adeline Barbour was born in Springfield, Posey County, Indiana, on October 1, 1861, five years after her brother, Erwin H. Barbour.
 She grew up near Oxford, Ohio, and, as a child, became interested in art and science while sketching and collecting items for her mother's herbarium.

-Education

-Carrie Barbour studied at Oxford Female College 1886–1887, but the Oxford Female College Bulletin from the year of her studies does not indicate she attended or graduated as a college-level student.
+Carrie Barbour studied at Oxford Female College from 1886 to 1887, but the Oxford Female College Bulletin does not indicate she attended or graduated as a college-level student.

 Career

+After college, Barbour taught wood carving and china painting at Iowa College in Grinnell, Iowa.
+In 1891, her brother Erwin Hinckley Barbour became a geology professor at the University of Nebraska in Lincoln, Nebraska; he was also appointed the curator of the University of Nebraska State Museum.
+Edwin asked his sister to help with fieldwork to collect specimens for the museum.